Empower yourself with our plain-English information

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 Not very.
-Fewer than 2% of us are ever investigated for tax fraud.
-And if you are, the likelihood of a civil fine or criminal charge is under 20%.
+The chance that any taxpayer will be investigated for tax fraud any time during his or her life is less than 2%.
+Less than 0.00006% of all taxpayers are investigated in any given year.
+And if you are investigated, the likelihood of a civil fine or criminal charge is under 20%.
 The unofficial minimum amount of taxes owed before the IRS will file criminal fraud charges is over $70,000, in cases involving at least three years of fraud.
 To some extent, whether you are charged depends on your line of work.
-Most of those prosecuted for tax fraud work in organized crime or are public figures.
-For more information, see Nolo's article Negligence Versus Tax Fraud: How Can the IRS Tell the Difference?
+Many of those prosecuted for tax fraud work in organized crime or are public figures.
+For more articles and information, see the Tax Audits section of the Nolo website.

-For detailed information on all aspects of IRS audits, see Surviving an IRS Tax Audit, by attorney Frederick W. Daily (Nolo).
+For detailed information on all aspects of IRS audits, see Stand Up to the IRS, by attorney Frederick W. Daily (Nolo).